CentaurusInfra/arktos/test/e2e/arktos/multi-tenancy/README.md

-# Running Arktos Kubectl E2E Tests
+# Running Arktos Multi-Tenancy E2E Tests

-Thanks for your interests in using Arktos and running the kubectl E2E tests.
+Thanks for your interests in using Arktos and running the multi-tenancy E2E tests.
+It may be extended to cover e2e tests for other features.
 If you are reading this doc, I expect you are a computer professional.
 So you might be able to get the tests running without this doc.
 However, I believe it helps if you read this first.

 ## Running the Tests
 ### Prerequisites